dwemerx/blyat/README.md

 # BLYAT Compose Files

 A collection of compose files used by BLYAT.
-If you are going to self-host, a 2 GB RAM VPS should be more than enough for personal use.
+If you are going to self-host, a 1 GB RAM VPS should be enough for personal use.

 WARNING: if you are going to self-host, read through the files before you run anything.
 Some of them won't work out of the box and require minor configuration (which is pretty easy, though)